We are supporting Advocacy that improves the lives of Vermont's young children, families, and providers

 Legislative Agenda Issue Spotlight

-The next session will be held Monday, January 27, from 3:30 to 4:15 pm, and will focus on development of and access to emergency and affordable housing.
+The next session will be held Monday, March 31, from 3:30 to 4:15 pm, and will provide updates on the status of all of the issues on the Alliance’s ’25 Legislative Agenda.

-Hosted by the Housing and Homelessness Alliance of Vermont, this session is a great opportunity to learn more about this important program, where it stands in the Legislature, and how to get involved.
+Led by Matt Levin, the Executive Director of the Alliance, this session is a great opportunity to learn more about the issues on our ’25 Legislative Agenda, where they stand in the Legislature, and how to get involved.

 2024 Legislative Agenda Results